Setapp’s main window

 Navigating through categories of apps

-All categories are placed on the left-side pane of the Setapp window.
-The first category you see - All Apps - contains an entire set of applications available on Setapp.
-Just scroll the list in the center of the Setapp window to view all apps you own.
+- Get a complete list of your apps: Click on the All Apps category and just scroll the list in the center of the Setapp window to view all apps you own.
 For your convenience, we’ve ordered them by name.

 When you click on an application, its preview appears on the right-side area of the Setapp window.
 A preview of an application gives you an idea about its purpose and design through screenshots, feature descriptions, and valuable links.

-Note that every application that hasn’t been installed on your Mac has an arrow button next to its name in the list of applications.
-Click it to install the app and then see it changing to the stop button showing the installation progress.
+- Click an arrow button next to the app name in the list of applications and then see it changing to the stop button showing the installation progress.
 When the app is on your Mac, the button turns into the start button that opens your app.

 Usually, preparation for the first launch goes very quickly (you can see a progress bar at the bottom of the preview window).
 Anyway, you need the Internet connection to complete the installation successfully.